pherde/pherde-blog/content/posts/ansible-a-beginners-tutorial.md

 ```
 In place of *user* put the correct user.

-And that's it, now it is possible to run the playbook's tasks with become without having to pass the -K parameter, therefore, without having to type the sudo password.
+Now it is possible to run the playbook's tasks with become without having to pass the -K parameter, therefore, without having to type the sudo password.

 Now, to finish, let's install a package in one VM, for example, in VM1.
-Just to separate the things, let's create another playbook with the name **playbooks_apt.yaml** with the following content:
+Just to separate the things, let's create another playbook with the name `playbooks_apt.yaml` with the following content:
 ```yaml
 - name: 'Manage packages'
   hosts: vm1